sphinx-labs/sphinx/README.md

 - Deploy from the CLI on networks that the DevOps platform doesn't support.

 Please feel free to reach out to us in our [Discord](https://discord.gg/7Gc3DK33Np) to request a feature!

+## Current Limitations

+- You cannot send ETH as part of a deployment.

 ## Supported Networks